brouberol/tatsamon/README.md

 ## Scheduler

-Tatsamon can be used by two ways : internal scheduler or external Scheduler.
+Tatsamon can be used by two ways : internal scheduler or external sheduler.

-* Internal Scheduler : each 10 minutes (flag cron-check-sailabove), call sailabove API and each 30 seconds (flag cron-check-containers), check all containers
+* Internal scheduler : every 10 minutes (flag cron-check-sailabove), call sailabove API and check all containers every 30 seconds (flag cron-check-containers)
-* External Scheduler : you have to use an external system to make a HTTP GET on /containers/check.
-Each 10 minutes (flag cron-check-sailabove), call sailabove API to refresh list of containers.
+* External scheduler : you have to use an external system to make a HTTP GET on ``/containers/check``.
+Call Sailabove API every 10 minutes (flag cron-check-sailabove) to refresh the list of containers.

 ## API

-### GET /applications
+### ``GET /applications``

-This endpoint gives you sailabove informations on yours containers and refresh internal tatsamon list of containers.
+This endpoint gives you sailabove information on your containers and refreshes the internal tatsamon list of containers.

-### GET /containers/check
+### ``GET /containers/check``

-This endpoint can be called by an external scheduler to run test on yours containers.
+This endpoint can be called by an external scheduler to run test on your containers.

 ## Options
 ```